Totally Nonnegative Tropical Flags and the Totally Nonnegative Flag Dressian: The Totally Nonnegative Complete Flag Variety and its Tropicalization

-If the vertices in $K$ all lie above the vertex labelled $(t+1)'$, then consider the path collection $C'$ with source set $[t+1]'$ such that the path collection originating from $K$ is a left extreme path collection and the path collection originating from the remaining vertices is diagonal.
-The sink set will be the extremal index $I\cup f$, where the vertex labelled $(t+1)'$ lies on strand $f$.
+If the vertices in $K$ all lie above the vertex labeled $(t+1)'$, then consider the non-intersecting path collection $C'$ with source set $[t+1]'$ such that the subcollection originating from $K$ is a left extreme path collection and the subcollection originating from the remaining vertices is diagonal.
+The sink set will be the extremal index $I\cup f$, where the vertex labeled $(t+1)'$ lies on strand $f$.
 In this case, $f<a<b$.
 Note that $I'\cup f$ is an extremal index as well.
 Thus, we have the three-term incidence \Pl relation $P_{I'}P_{I\cup f}=P_{I}P_{I'\cup f}+P_{(I'\setminus a)\cup f}P_{I'\cup b}$.
-Note that, $P_{(I'\setminus a)\cup f}=0$ since in the unique path collection with sink set $I'$, the path with sink $a$ must be diagonal and so it cannot be replaced by a path with sink $f<a$.
+Note that, $P_{(I'\setminus a)\cup f}=0$ since in the unique non-intersecting path collection with sink set $I'$, the path with sink $a$ must be diagonal and so it cannot be replaced by a path with sink $f<a$.
 Since $I'$ is lexicographically less than $I$, we have determined $P_I$ according to the desired condition and in fact, we have determined it by a monomial relation.
-This case is illustrated in \cref{examplealgindependent1}.
+This situation is illustrated in \Cref{examplealgindependent1}.

-Otherwise, $K$ contains vertices below the vertex labelled $(t+1)'$.
-Consider the path collection $C'$ of size $t+1$ where the paths originating at $K\cup \{(t+1)'\}$ are left greedy and the rest are diagonal.
-The sink set of this path collection is an extremal index.
-By applying \cref{kappa} to the path collection $C'$, we see that the sink set of $C'$ must be of the form $I\cup d$.
+Otherwise, $K$ contains vertices below the vertex labeled $(t+1)'$.
+Consider the non-intersecting path collection $C'$ of size $t+1$ where the paths originating at $K\cup \{(t+1)'\}$ are greedy and the rest are diagonal.
+This is precisely the construction we used in \Cref{extremalflag} to show that every extremal index is contained in a larger extremal index, and so the sink set of $C'$ must be of the form $I\cup d$ for some $d\in[n]$.
 Furthermore, since the lowest strand in $K$ is $a$, we have $d\geq a$.

 We first consider the case where $d>b>a$.
 In this case, we have a three-term incidence \Pl relation which says that $P_IP_{I'\cup d}=P_{I'}P_{I\cup d}+P_{(I\setminus b)\cup d}P_{I\cup a}$.
 Observe that since $d>b$ and the paths originating from $K$ are already left extreme in $C$, $P_{(I\setminus b)\cup d}=0$.
-Also, since extremal path collections are unions of left greedy and diagonal path collections and $I\cup d$ is extremal, $I'\cup d$ is an extremal index as well.
+Also, since extremal path collections are unions of greedy and diagonal path collections and $I\cup d$ is extremal, $I'\cup d$ is an extremal index as well.
 Since $I'$ is lexicographically less than $I$, we have determined $P_I$ according to the desired condition and in fact, we have determined it by a monomial relation.
-This situation is illustrated in \cref{examplealgindependent2}.
+This situation is illustrated in \Cref{examplealgindependent2}.